intermernet/watchdog/README.md

 `-restarturl` will set the url path to restart the timer after it expires (defaults to "/restart/")

+`-proxyurl` will set the url to redirect to after accessing either the reset or restart urls. (defaults to nothing)

 ####Example usage:####

 `watchdog -task=~/release_secret_documents.sh -time=24h` will run the server on TCP/IP port 8080, will run the specified shell script in 1 day if not accessed at `http://localhost:8080/reset/` to reset the timer.
 The timer can be restarted after it expires by accessing `http://localhost:8080/restart/` .
 Accessing either URL presents the timer and task information.